samecrowder/ac215_MSMBAllstars/README.md

 The API container will route traffic from our front-end to our model servers.

 **Execute Dockerfile**
+1. Head to src/api.
-1. Specify in `docker-shell.sh` the `DATA_FOLDER`, and `DATA_FILE` of preprocessed data (the first preprocessing, not the second one for model training data).
+2. Specify in `docker-shell.sh` the `DATA_FOLDER`, and `DATA_FILE` of preprocessed data (the first preprocessing, not the second one for model training data).
 This will load an in-memory database to pull historical match data for players to be used before issuing an API request to the Probability Model container.
-2. Execute `docker-shell.sh` from its directory to build and run the docker container.
+3. Execute `docker-shell.sh` from its directory to build and run the docker container.
 This should start a FastAPI server at `http://127.0.0.1:8000`.

 Probability Model container